Why Jair Bolsonaro left Brazil for Florida (and what Biden can do about it)

 "Brazil's democratic institutions have our full support and the will of the Brazilian people must not be undermined," he added.
 "I look forward to continuing to work with @LulaOficial."

-But already, some are raising questions about the government's role in Bolsonaro's Florida retreat.
+But already, some are raising questions about the government's role in Bolsonaro's Florida retreat, especially given the ideological similarities to the Jan.
+6 attack.

 Nearly 2 years to the day the US Capitol was attacked by fascists, we see fascist movements abroad attempt to do the same in Brazil.— Alexandria Ocasio-Cortez (@AOC) January 8, 2023